ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/themes/index.md

 ## Provided Themes

 The grid comes with several provided themes which act as a great starting point for any application-specific customisations.
-Click the theme name to see a demo see the themes in action take a look at our [Demo Application](../../example) and try switching between the available themes.
+Click the theme name to see a demo.

 | Theme Name | Description |
 |------------|-------------|